Law School to Investment Banking: How to Trade One Dungeon for a Shinier, More Exciting Dungeon

 You can spin legal experience into sounding relevant by:

 - Re-adjusting the focus to small details of client work that were more closely related to finance, such as how one term in a definitive agreement affected the purchase price.

 - Hedging exaggerated claims to say that you supported the bankers in doing XYZ tasks that resulted in a different price or deal terms.

 Be prepared to be quizzed on any deals you list, and make sure you know the financial stats, the deal terms, and the strategic rationale (see: the investment banking deal sheet).

 Yes, bankers will ask you technical questions, even in casual informational interviews, because they assume that lawyers are bad at math/accounting/finance/Excel.

 They do not care at all about your seniority, background, or the prestige of your law firm.

 Even if you’re a 7th Year Associate, they will reject you if you can’t answer simple questions about Depreciation on the financial statements, or how Enterprise Value changes in different scenarios.

 So, pick your method of study and get to it.
-If you have more time, our Excel & Fundamentals course covers everything:
+If you have more time, our Financial Modeling Mastery course covers everything.

 Or, for more of a quick review with a focus on written text, our IB Interview Guide does the same: